 The other set of instruments will observe the Sun's surface and atmosphere.
 The gas of the atmosphere is best seen by its strong emission of short-wavelength ultraviolet rays.
 Tuned to these will be a full-Sun and high-resolution imager and a high-resolution spectrometer.
 The outer atmosphere will be revealed by visible-light and ultraviolet coronagraphs that blot out the bright disc of the Sun.
 To examine the surface by visible light, and measure local magnetic fields, Solar Orbiter will carry a high-resolution magnetograph.

-Following launch, currently foreseen for 2020, Solar Orbiter will begin its journey to the Sun.
-This will require a cruise phase lasting approximately 3 years.
+Following launch, foreseen for February 2020, Solar Orbiter will begin its journey to the Sun.
+This will require a cruise phase lasting less than two years.
 During this time, the instruments will be commissioned, and some in-situ data will be acquired.
 During the cruise, Solar Orbiter will use gravity assists from Venus and the Earth.
-These swing-bys will put Solar Orbiter into a 168-day-long orbit around the Sun from which the spacecraft will begin its scientific mission.
+These swing-bys will put Solar Orbiter into an initial 180 day-long orbit around the Sun from which the spacecraft will begin its scientific mission.

 During the course of the mission, additional Venus gravity assist manoeuvres will be used to increase the inclination of Solar Orbiter’s orbit, helping the instruments see the polar regions of the Sun clearly, for the first time.
 Solar Orbiter will eventually view the poles from an angle higher than 30 degrees, compared to 7 degrees at best from Earth.